-One of my favorite 2020 design trends is vintage pottery!
+One of my favorite current design trends is vintage pottery!
 But, I wanted to create my own vintage look for a fraction of the price.
 See how I turned a thrift store find into a DIY Vintage Vase!

 I’m so excited to be participating in a fun challenge hosted by Amanda from Love & Renovations – THRIFT SHOP CHALLENGE!